meshcloud/terraform-azure-unipipe/README.md

 # terraform-azure-unipipe
 UniPipe Service Broker is an open source project for offering services.
 Azure is a proprietary public cloud platform provided by Microsoft.

-This terraform module is used to setup UniPipe Service Broker on Azure.
+This terraform module provides a setup UniPipe Service Broker on Azure.

+This setup will store the private key in your terrraform state and is thus __not recommended for production use cases__.

 ## Prerequisites